microsoft/Documentarian/Projects/Modules/Documentarian/Documentation/reference/cmdlets/Convert-MDLinks.md

 ### Example 3 - Show information about the hyperlinks in a file

-When you use the **PassThru** parameter, the cmdlet return information about the hyperlinks in the Markdown file but does not change the file.
+When you use the **PassThru** parameter, the cmdlet return information about the hyperlinks in the Markdown file but doesn't change the file.

 ```powershell
 Convert-MDLinks .\README.md -PassThru